Advanced-computer-lab-2024/Roammate/README.md

 - **Complaint Handling**: Access, review, and respond to complaints.
 Mark complaints as resolved or pending and filter them by status or date.
 - **Performance Monitoring**: Track the total number of users, new user registrations per month, and system-wide revenue trends through detailed sales reports.
 - **System-Wide Insights**: Analyze system activities and generate reports for events, itineraries, and sales for enhanced decision-making.
-- **Stock and Product Management**: View and manage inventory levels for all sellers' products, monitor sales trends, and track product performance.
+- **Stock and Product Management**: View and manage inventory levels for all sellers' products, monitor sales trends, and track product performance, archive and unarchive a product.
 - **User Interaction**: Communicate with users regarding flagged content, account deletions, or complaint resolutions.
 - **promo code handling**: Create new promo codes.
 </details>